 Accreditation:

 The Master of Arts in ASD and InD meets the accreditation standards required by the College of Education, University of South Florida.
-The proposed curriculum in the program is aligned with the conceptual framework of the College of Education and will meet the specific standards of the National Council for the Accreditation of Teacher Education (NCATE) and the Southern Association of Colleges and Schools (SACS).
+The curriculum in the program is aligned with the conceptual framework of the College of Education and meets the specific standards of the National Council for the Accreditation of Teacher Education (NCATE) and the Southern Association of Colleges and Schools (SACS).

 Major Research Areas